cheniun/datacamp-sme-bi-application-iunchen/vm-exercises.md

 #### Exercise question:

-Resort the neighborhoods so that it is ranked in descending order by total # of reviews.
 - Q: Which host has the highest avg. # of reviews per month?
 A: Isabel
 - Q: What's the avg. # of reviews this person gets?
 A: 4.940